Wellness & Routine

 - Are there any dangers associated with the operation?

 Spaying and neutering are surgeries that require general anesthesia.
 While anesthesia always carries some risk, we use the safest possible anesthetic protocol to ensure the risk of a complication is very low.
 We will also examine your pet before surgery to evaluate for any disease or illnesses that may increase your pets anesthetic risk.
-We also recommend pre-operative bloodwork, and the use of an IV catheter and fluids during every surgery to further increase the safety of general anesthesia.
+We also require pre-operative bloodwork, and the use of an IV catheter and fluids during every surgery to further increase the safety of general anesthesia.

 - Does spaying or neutering my pet really help the pet overpopulation problem?